quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 ### Summary

-The backend will be built using Django and the Django Rest Framework.
+The backend will be built using Django and the Django REST Framework.
 As a result much of the needed security is already implemented.
 A majority of the work will be in the models, views, and serializers.
 The models will be the database, the views will be the API, and the serializers will be the conversion of the models to JSON and vice versa.
 The frontend will communicate with the backend using HTTP GET and POST requests.
 The backend will respond with JSON data.
 This will be made easy by the Django Rest Framework.
 Mapping what endpoints the frontend needs is helpful for the backend to know what to build.
 This will be done in the URL Mapping section.